Quentin-dev937/Glass-Project/README.md

 We can add that the variables don't have the same scale.

 - We can observe that the weighted percentage of the Si oxyde is way higher than the other oxyde.
-This is explained by the fact that glass are mostly made of Silice.
+This is explained by the fact that glass are mostly made of Si oxyde.

 #### Data correlation